star8ks/seeMore/README.md

 ## SeeMore
-`SeeMore` is search center for Chrome.
+`SeeMore` is a search enhance extension for browser.
 You can

 1. Switch between search engines: search the keywords at other search engines or website like Google, DuckDuckGo, Amazon, *without retype keywords*.
 2. Select keywords on any webpage, then click `SeeMore` button to see more at other websites or search engines.